modm-io/lbuild/README.txt

 Introduction
 ============

-'blob' is a library builder used to generate a blob of files from a source code repository.
+'lbuild' is a library builder used to generate a lbuild of files from a source code repository.

 Operation
 ---------

-blob gets the path to a number of repository files and a configuration file.
+lbuild gets the path to a number of repository files and a configuration file.
 The repository files define what modules and global options are available and where the modules are located.